 So put your feet up, relax and read on how to hack your way through dinner and keep that cheery holiday grin on your face!

 Get Semi-Prepped Foods from the Store

 Don’t be afraid of some store-bought food.
 It can give you a total kitchen win that will result in a quality meal without all the additives you might find in a typical take out meal.
-Here are some ideas:
+Here are some ideas.